AnirudhBhat/anirudhbhat.github.com/_pages/about.md

 # **Outside of work**
 I have a very beautiful wife with whom i spend **most** of my time

-I love travelling and lifting weights.
+I love reading, travelling and lifting weights.

 # **Contacting Me**